EvilPiza/Cobalt-CDP/README.md

 the cdp stands for 'custom discord presence' btw

-"how use??" you might be saying rn
+"how use??" you might be saying rn.

 I say put this in your build.gradle.kts file:
 ```idk
     repositories {